paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

 (methodo_4_3_3)=
 ### Wear-out failures

-Wear-out failures result from time dependent physical processes due to calendar aging or driven by operational and/or environmental stresses.
+{term}`Wear-out failures <Wear-out failure>` result from time dependent physical processes due to calendar aging or driven by operational and/or environmental stresses.
 The root cause is a {term}`degradation <Degradation>` process (modification of the design characteristics) at part level.

-Space system design aims at avoiding wear-out failures by ensuring that limited-lifetime items are “safe life” qualified, which means that these items are designed to withstand the design lifetime (with acceptable performances {term}`degradation <Degradation>`) and qualified by tests, generally with a safety factor.
+Space system design aims at avoiding {term}`wear-out failures <Wear-out failure>` by ensuring that limited-lifetime items are “safe life” qualified, which means that these items are designed to withstand the design lifetime (with acceptable performances {term}`degradation <Degradation>`) and qualified by tests, generally with a safety factor.
 Therefore, no failure due to wear-out is expected before the end of the specified lifetime.
 Failures due to “early” {term}`degradation <Degradation>` before this point are classified either as systematic in the case of a design or manufacturing error, or as random if an unknown residual part defect has accelerated the {term}`degradation <Degradation>` process.

-In case of a lifetime extension beyond the specified design life, the safe life qualification is no longer valid and wear-out failures may need to be considered in the prediction.
+In case of a lifetime extension beyond the specified design life, the {term}`safe life qualification <Safe life qualification>` is no longer valid and {term}`wear-out failures <Wear-out failure>` may need to be considered in the prediction.
 The same holds true for technologies or items that already show (moderate) {term}`degradation <Degradation>` during the normal design life, such as e.g. in the case of various mechanical parts.
 Reliability models used for these items need to consider increasing failure rates due to the non-negligible impact of internal wear-out processes.

-The different stresses that may lead to wear-out failures are classified as follows:
+The different stresses that may lead to {term}`wear-out failures <Wear-out failure>` are classified as follows:

 * *Operations-related*: Use in time, On/Off cycling, mechanical wear
 * *Environment-related*: Thermal cycling, cumulated radiation, UV light, mono atomic oxygen

 To ensure mutually exclusive categories, and as a matter of convention, failures resulting from wear-out due to environmental effects are classified as Wear-out (not Extrinsic) failures.

 When modelling wear-out, it is important to be clear about the definition of “failure”.
 The time dependent physical {term}`degradation <Degradation>` of an item as such is not considered as a failure before a critical threshold is surpassed, leading either to a definitive failure at part level or to a failure at system level without part level failure.
-An example for a definitive wear-out failure would be fracture of a mechanical part after successive crack growth due to cyclic loading, whereas in the case of battery discharge due to calendar aging failure is better defined at system level by specifying a performance threshold for the battery capacity (Ah).
+An example for a definitive {term}`wear-out failure <Wear-out failure>` would be fracture of a mechanical part after successive crack growth due to cyclic loading, whereas in the case of battery discharge due to calendar aging failure is better defined at system level by specifying a performance threshold for the battery capacity (Ah).

-Examples of wear-out failures:
+Examples of {term}`wear-out failures <Wear-out failure>`:

 * Progressive parameter drift at {term}`EEE parts <EEE part>` level due to cumulated radiation effects, displacement charge effects (TID/TNID)
 * Mechanical bearing failure due to lubricant wear leading to mechanism failure